Franz Böhme

-Franz Friedrich Böhme (15 April 1885 – 29 May 1947) was unconvicted war criminal and an Army officer who served in succession with the Austro-Hungarian Army, the Austrian Army and the German Wehrmacht.
+Franz Friedrich Böhme (15 April 1885 – 29 May 1947) was a German-Austrian soldier who served in succession with the Austro-Hungarian Army, the Austrian Army and the German Wehrmacht.
 He rose to the rank of general during World War II, serving as Commander of the XVIII Mountain Corps, Hitler's Plenipotentiary Commanding General (Bevollmächtigter Kommandierender General) in the Balkans, and commander-in-chief in German-occupied Norway during World War II.
 After the war, Böhme was transferred to U.S. custody as a defendant in the Hostages Trial on charges of having massacred thousands of Serbian civilians.
 He committed suicide in prison.

 Biography

 Early career

 Franz Böhme was born in Zeltweg in Styria, Austria on 15 April 1885.
 He entered the Austro-Hungarian Army in October 1900 as a cadet and was commissioned as a lieutenant in an infantry regiment in 1905.
 He served in World War I and remained in the Austrian Bundesheer after 1918, transferring to the Wehrmacht on the Anschluss with Germany in 1938, replacing Alfred Jansa as the Austrian Chief of Staff.

 During the opening years of World War II, Böhme held command of the 30th Infantry Division and 32nd Infantry Division, taking part in the invasion of Poland in September 1939 and in the Battle of France in May and June 1940.
 On 29 June 1940, he was awarded the Knight's Cross of the Iron Cross.